Moonlighting (film): Plot

 Nowak is a master electrician, who arrives in London from Warsaw in December 1981 with three workmen who know no English.
 He understands the language but not the inhabitants.
-Their task is to gut and renovate a house, for which they have brought what tools they can carry, while Nowak has cash to buy materials.
+Their task is to gut and renovate a house, where they also are staying and sleeping in, for which they have brought what tools they can carry, while Nowak has cash of GBP 1,200 to buy materials.
+The floorboards alone will be costing GBP 320.
+The men are paid in zlotys, earning in one month a year's salary.
+Still, the boss living in Poland, and somehow connected to Nowak's wife Anna, is getting his house renovated, with a quarter he should pay for British builders.
 Since the whole operation is illegal, Nowak keeps them working indoors while he goes out to get food and supplies.
+They work even on Sundays, skipping the Mass in the local Polish Catholic Church.